 Many drivers simply never bother to look at or read through a copy of their auto insurance policy.
-However, whether you receive this important document electronically or on paper, it is wise to be familiar with it.
+However, it is wise to be familiar with it whether you receive this vital document electronically or on paper.
 If for nothing else, you should be informed regarding what you are paying for.

-If, after reading your auto insurance policy, you feel you are currently paying too much, consider using an online auto insurance price comparison tool.
+If you feel you are currently paying too much after reading your auto insurance policy, consider using an online auto insurance price comparison tool.
 These convenient tools make it easy to compare different policies and prices all on one electronic platform.

 What is an auto insurance policy?

 Your auto insurance policy is a legal contract.
-Many drivers find their policy to be confusing or even overwhelming.
+Unfortunately, many drivers find their policies to be confusing or even overwhelming.
 However, the more drivers can understand their policy and be informed, the better off they will be.
 Each auto insurance policy consists of three different parts:

-This page is where you will find general information regarding your auto policy such as your name, the coverage period of the policy, vehicle identification numbers (VIN), make, model, and year of the vehicle, and the amount of your premium, as well as your policy number.
+This page is where you will find general information regarding your auto policy, such as your name, the coverage period of the policy, vehicle identification numbers (VIN), make, model, and year of the vehicle, and the amount of your premium, as well as your policy number.

 You should check over the information on your declarations page carefully to be sure everything is correct.
-If you miss something that is incorrect, such as a VIN, you could have a claim denied.
+If you miss something incorrect, such as a VIN, you could have a claim denied.

 Insuring Agreement/Coverage Types

-This part of the policy is the most important and one that drivers should spend some time familiarizing themselves with.
-The insuring agreement explains the insurance company’s obligations to the driver for the premium that they are paying.
-It will also say who is covered if there are other drivers on your policy such as a spouse, child, or roommate.
+This part of the policy is the most important, and drivers should spend some time familiarizing themselves with it.
+The insuring agreement explains the insurance company’s obligations to the driver for the premium they are paying.
+It will also say who is covered if other drivers on your policy, such as a spouse, child, or roommate.

-This section is where everything about the policy is explained in order to avoid any misunderstandings about either party’s obligation to one another, which will include a list of definitions and a list of exclusions to each type of coverage.
+This section is where everything about the policy is explained to avoid misunderstandings about either party’s obligation to one another, including a list of definitions and a list of exclusions to each type of coverage.

 Conditions of the Policy